 All employees working the equivalent of 1,000 hours per fiscal year are eligible to participate as members of CalPERS.
-The age at which MTS and SDTI employees are eligible to retire varies based on when they joined the Agency; all employees must have at least five years of vested service at separation to receive benefits.
+The age at which MTS and SDTI employees are eligible to retire varies depending based on when they joined the Agency; all employees must have at least five years of vested service at separation to receive benefits.
 Annual retirement benefits are determined based on age at retirement, the length of membership service, and the amount of earnings based on the highest average pay rate in either a 12 or 36 month period (depending on when the employee first became a CalPERS member).
 CalPERS also provides death and disability benefits.
+CalPERS issues a separate Comprehensive Annual Financial Report.